jam-fhi/metix_automation_handout/docs/framework_review.md

 The main thing I would change in the future would be to place the server url in a module exports js file and change the first step to "Given I go to our site", as currently if the port number was to change then serveral files need to be updated.

-The second thing would be to take more time at the beginning to setup headless execution and reuse of one browser window, simply to improve performance.
+The second thing would be to reuse of one browser window, simply to improve performance.

 Out side of performance improvements, I think the design is working well.
 The webdriver wrapper methods have been reused in a number of different scnarios and all test results (even the tests that are not fully working yet) are logged and displayed on the requested dashboard.